Therapy of diffuse or focal proliferative lupus nephritis

 Even with aggressive therapy, some patients with proliferative lupus nephritis (LN) will have a progressive decline in renal function leading to end-stage renal disease (ESRD).
 Clinical risk factors for progression, evident at the time of initial presentation, include an elevated serum creatinine, hypertension, nephrotic range proteinuria, anemia with a hematocrit below 26 percent, and black and Hispanic race and ethnicity [4-7].
 (See 'Race and ethnicity' below.)

 The severity of acute and chronic tubulointerstitial disease and interstitial inflammation as well as the presence of cellular crescents also correlate with long-term prognosis in LN, as they do in many other chronic progressive glomerular diseases [5,6,8,9].
 (See "Secondary factors and progression of chronic kidney disease", section on 'Tubulointerstitial fibrosis'.)

-Risk factors for progression that become evident after initial presentation and during therapy are the frequency and severity of relapses (renal flares) and the degree to which the abnormal features of renal involvement are controlled (complete or partial remission of proteinuria, hematuria, and the severity of azotemia).
-(See 'Failure to achieve a clinical response' below).
+Risk factors for progression that become evident after initial presentation and during therapy are the frequency and severity of relapses (renal flares) and the degree to which the abnormal features of renal involvement are controlled (complete or partial response of proteinuria, hematuria, and the severity of azotemia) (see 'Failure to achieve a clinical response' below).
 A complete renal response based upon these clinical criteria may or may not correspond to a histologic complete remission.